What Is A Good Win Percentage?

 It was exhilarating, and it was what inspired me to create this website and blog.
 I knew that I was very close to attaining consistent profitability and I wanted to share that journey with the trading community.

-It has been rough, but I have learned a hell of a lot about my strategy and myself.
+It has been rough, but I have learned a lot about my strategy and myself.
+(Edit 20th June, 2019: I have since recovered from this drawdown).

 Along the way I’ve been collecting as much statistical data about my trading as I can manage so that I can identify areas in which I need to improve.